wenjase/dog-breeds/README.md

 <!-- today I want to make sure i get all my images working in a slideshow fashion.
 If I finish that I will go to work on the functionality of my project. -->

+# Dog Breeds
+Dog Breeds is a flash card game designed to help people learn there dog breeds.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript